Prevention of Significant Deterioration (PSD) permit

 Contact us to schedule a pre-application meeting.

-5. We open a public comment period.
+- We hold a public comment period.
 We may also hold a public hearing, depending on public interest or if we receive a request.

-7. If significant changes are made to the permit, we open another public comment period.
+- If significant changes are made to the permit, we hold another public comment period.

 For more information about the permitting process, refer to the Guidance on Washington's Prevention of Significant Deterioration Permitting Program.